webdevRoman/slackBot/README.md

   Write `npm install` and wait until the installation would be over.
   Next terminal command is `node db`.
 It will create a database.
 After that press Ctrl+C.

-9. Start local server with the command `npm run start`.
+9. Start local server with the command `npm start`.
 You are great!
 Now bot is ready to be tested.
   To make an order send him message that looks like `@(botname) заказ`.
 Then follow bot’s instructions.

 10. To test SPA visit website using the link that you got in the Terminal after you started local server (it should be http://localhost:4390).